 b.
 An education record is defined as any record that directly identifies a student and is maintained by the institution or educational agency or by a party acting for the institution or educational agency.
 A key characteristic of education records is that they are shared by university employees who have a legitimate need to advise students, enter information into the record, or work with the data contained in the records.
 Education records can exist in any medium including the following: handwritten, typed, computer generated, videotape, audiotape, film, microfilm, microfiche, e-mail, and so on.

 c.
 The following information is considered public information and may be made available without prior consent.
 It is considered part of the public record of a student’s attendance: name, home town and state, phone number, major, participation in activities/sports, weight/height of members of athletic teams, dates of attendance, degrees/awards received and most recent educational institution attended.
-Any student wishing to prevent the public disclosure of this information may request so by contacting the Student Registration and Financial Services Office, 224 South Hall, prior to the close of the first week of classes of any given academic semester.
+Any student wishing to prevent the public disclosure of this information may request so by contacting the Registrar’s Office, 224 South Hall, prior to the close of the first week of classes of any given academic semester.

 d.
 The Family Education Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 They are: